M-II-R/SkeletonUtils3D/README.md

 BonePosition.
 Example: SkeletonTools3D::BonePosition(My3DModel,7,"Global","X").

 BoneRotation.
 Example: SkeletonTools3D::BonePosition(My3DModel,7,"Local","Z").

 !
-Note: this expression can return strange value.
+Note: BoneRotation can return strange value.
 This is due to the fact that rotation on one axis can be compensated by rotation on the other two.

 BoneScale.
 Only on local axis.